hudzzz01/java/readme.md

 ___
 # How to run :
 - Clone this repo git clone
-- javac CaesarChipper.java
+- javac BalikKata.java
-- java CaesarChipper
+- java BalikKata

 ---
 - Contact me :